didlie/js-ipfs/examples/circuit-relaying/README.md

 })
 ```

 - We connected the browser nodes to an external node over its websocket transport using the `/ip4/127.0.0.1/tcp/4003/ws/ipfs/...` multiaddr.
-That extenrnal node happens to be `HOP` node, meaning that it can relay connections for our browsers (and other nodes) allowing our browsers to connect
+That external node happens to be `HOP` node, meaning that it can relay connections for our browsers (and other nodes) allowing our browsers to connect

 - And finally we connected the two browser nodes using the `/p2p-circuit/ipfs/...` multiaddr